jersou/clite-parser/node/README.md

 **Clite follows a different approach: it takes the desired model and fills it according to the command line**.
 If you want to type the parsing output, you don't need to do anything else.
-No duplicate writing for the CIL config and the parsing output model/type.
+No duplicate writing for the CLI config and the parsing output model/type.

 And of course, like classic tools, it also generates the help automatically,